 There are generally two types of audiometry tests:

 - Some use audio samples to determine a range of hearing impaired.

-- Some ask questions to determine if you’re having enough trouble to see a hearing healthcare professional.
+- Some ask questions to determine if you are having enough trouble to see a hearing healthcare professional.

-Since there is a free online hearing check, you should take this.
-But this is not a diagnostic hearing screening.
-So you should not completely rely on this.
-It will be better to confirm the doctor in order to conduct the professional hearing check for the betterment of your ears.
+Since there is a free online hearing check also available for everyone.
+Therefore you should take this to make sure that you are hearing well or not?
+Although this is not the best diagnostic hearing screening.
+So you should not completely rely on the result of this test.
+Hence it will be better to confirm the doctor in order to conduct the professional hearing check for the betterment of your ears.